CONTACT: Jami Goldstein

 - Ohio History Connection, 800 E. 17th, Columbus, near South Linden

-- Short North, Greenwood Park at Fourth and High
+- Short North, Greenwood Park at Fourth and High (to be installed Nov.
+9)

 Most exhibitions will be installed the last week in October and remain up until early 2021.
 Other locations may be added in the future.